Join millions of Canadians who have already trusted Loans Canada

 Gifted Down Payment Rules In Canada

-• Mortgage Gift Letter Has An Expiry – It’s important to note that the gift letter comes with an expiration date.
-Since financial institutions request 90 days of banking history, this is the standard time during which you must close on the home.
+• Mortgage Gift Letter Has An Expiry.
+Gift letters come with an expiration date.
+Since financial institutions typically require down payment funds to be in your account for at least 90 days, this is the standard time during which you must close on the home.

 Mortgage Gift Letter FAQs